SAP-samples/partner-reference-application/Tutorials/50-Multi-Tenancy-Features-Tenant-Extensibility.md

 ### Application Enablement

 To enable tenant-specific extensions as a SaaS provider follow these steps.
-For more details, refer to [CAPire Documentation - Extending SaaS Applications → As a SaaS Provider](https://cap.cloud.sap/docs/guides/extensibility/customization#prep-as-provider).
+For more details, refer to capire documentation [Extending SaaS Applications → As a SaaS Provider](https://cap.cloud.sap/docs/guides/extensibility/customization#prep-as-provider).

 1. Run the command `cds add extensibility`.
 This enhances the following files:
     - The extensibility flag is set to true in [package.json](../../../tree/main-multi-tenant-features/package.json).
     - An MTX route is added to the approuter in [app/router/xs-app.json](../../../tree/main-multi-tenant-features/app/router/xs-app.json).
 This ensures that tenant-specific information needed for the extensions is provided to the MTX module.
     - The [mta.yaml](../../../tree/main-multi-tenant-features/mta.yaml) is enhanced with a subscription URL.
-        > Note: In the section of the MTX module *poetry-slams-mtx* in the [./mta.yaml](../../../tree/main-multi-tenant-features/mta.yaml) file, the subscription URL is already included.
-Therefore, it is duplicated and must be removed.
-2. Add restriction points to the [MTX sidecar package.json](../../../tree/main-multi-tenant-features/mtx/sidecar/package.json).
+2. Add restriction points to the [MTX sidecar package.json](../../../tree/main-multi-tenant-features/mtx/sidecar/package.json) to restrict which database and service entities can be extended.
+Besides this, it defines which annotations are allowed to be used for an extension.

-    ```package.json
+    ```json
     {
         "cds": {
             "requires": {